phamkhactuy/cortex-example/cpp-qt/README.md

 You must install the Qt framework.
 You can get it for free at [www.qt.io](https://www.qt.io).
 These examples were compiled and tested with Qt 5.9

+On macOS, you also need to install Xcode, or the "Command Line Tools for Xcode".

 ## How to compile

 The easiest way to compile these sources is to use the Qt Creator IDE.
 It is included in the Qt framework.

 From Qt Creator, open the **cortexexamples.pro** project file.
 Then you can compile and run the examples directly from the IDE.

+On Windows, you may need to add the appropriate Qt bin folder to your PATH environment variable.
+For example, if you installed Qt 5.9.3 in C:\Qt and you use Visual Studio 2015, you should add "C:\Qt\5.9.3\msvc2015\bin" to your PATH.

 ## Configure your Emotiv id and client id